-Somerset is blessed with an amazing array of gardens that are open to the public.
-Alongside National Trust properties, there are privately owned gardens (open on selected dates), council managed botanical gardens, nature reserves and Areas of Outstanding Natural Beauty!
-Many of these places are just a few miles from my bed and breakfast.
+Gardens in Somerset that are open to the public come in all shapes and sizes.
+Alongside National Trust properties, there are privately owned Somerset gardens (open on selected dates), council managed botanical gardens, nature reserves and Areas of Outstanding Natural Beauty.
+Many of these magical places are just a few miles from my bed and breakfast.

 Countryside around Wells Pic: Nick James